-record

-Documentation of the use of the canine and canine team for the working life of the canine kept in writing or some other permanent form, i.e., electronic format.
+A record/log in Documentation of the use of a trained the canine and canine team in an operational environment, as opposed to training records.
+A log constituting a piece of evidence about the past, especially an account for the working life of an act or occurrence the canine kept in writing or some other permanent form, i.e., electronic format.